LBaker92/HackerNews/README.md

 - Contains back-end unit and integration tests.

 ## Important Notes
-- .NET Core 6 does not currently play well with Angular 13.
-That is, opening this project in Visual Studio will display a lot of errors.
-  This is a known issue and it is being worked on.
+- .NET Core 6 displays a lot of error messages regarding Angular 13 files.
+This is a known issue and can be ignored.

 ## How to Run
 ### Visual Studio Code